stumpwm/stumpwm/README.md

 These design decisions reflect the growing popularity of productive, customizable lisp based systems.
+## Philosophy

+Stumpwm is a "everything-and-the-kitchen-sink WM" or "the emacs of WMs."
+In the same way Emacs provides a lisp-based framework for editing text, Stumpwm provides a common-lisp based framework for managing windows.

 # Build & Start Stumpwm

 ## Prerequisites

 * a common lisp distribution.  sbcl, clisp, ccl and ecl all work.
 * quicklisp